TNS Leaside Park Stewardship Schedule

 We must persist with removing dog-strangling vines, particularly in preventing them from releasing seeds.

-If we were able to recruit more volunteers, we could look at asking for permission to extend our site further to the east.
+If we could recruit more volunteers, we could extend our site further to the east.

 TNS Leaside Park Facebook Page.